A Night and a Mourning

 He turned and walked to the bathroom, not looking back as he said, “You’re the worst.”

-She left the kitchen before he got out of the bathroom.
-To put some things away that didn’t need putting away.
+She left the kitchen before he got out of the bathroom to put some things away that didn’t need putting away.
 Not really.
 She hated to come home when things were even remotely out of place.
-But only to the point of preference and hadn’t quite entered into the realm of obsession.
+But only to the point of preference, she hadn’t quite entered into the realm of obsession.

-She came back into the kitchen and found him sipping water and staring off into the room.
+She came back into the kitchen and found him sipping water and staring off past the walls of the room.